 Called to Serve

-March 22-24 at St. John’s Episcopal Church in Bangor
+March 27-29 at St. Mark’s Episcopal Church in Waterville

-Jesus calls us to love our neighbor as ourselves, and as a part of that love, we are called to serve.
-How do we find the strength to do something that sometimes feels so hard?
 A team of youth staff and adults will lead us, as we spend a weekend together doing the work of serving others, while figuring out how to keep up the energy to do that work.
-We will laugh together, sing together, serve together, pray together and make friends we can rely on as we figure out how we are called to serve.
+We will laugh together, sing together, serve together, pray together, rest together and make friends we can rely on as we figure out how we are called to serve.
 The weekend includes a service project in the community.

 Answers to FAQS:

 When do we start and end?
-We gather on Friday, March 22 at 6:30 pm (after dinner) until Sunday, March 24 at 1:30 pm.
-Your family and friends are invited to come to the closing program on Sunday at 1:00 pm.
+We gather on Friday, March 27 at 6:30 pm (after dinner) until Sunday, March 29 at 11:30 am.
+Your family is invited to come to the closing service with our youth and the community of St. Mark’s, Waterville on Sunday at 10:15 am.

 What kinds of things will we do?
 We’ll experience church in an entirely different way – designed, run, and led by your own peers.
 Teens at this event will meet other teens, be part of interesting discussion groups, engage in enjoyable worship, listen to talks created by other teens, play games, listen to music, and essentially have a great time.
 We’ll also spend part of our weekend serving people in our community.

-What should I bring? sleeping bag, pillow, mattress (optional), comfortable clothes, swimsuit, shower stuff, towel, some homework (optional), a snack or dessert to contribute (no nuts or peanut butter).
+What should I bring?
+Sleeping bag, pillow, mattress (optional), comfortable clothes, pajamas, warm jacket, bathing suit, towel, shower stuff, toiletries.
 Don’t bring: money or anything valuable.

 Who can come?
 All high schoolers in grades 9-12.
 Feel free to invite your friends!
-Friends who are invited attend their first event for FREE!
+Remember, first-time friends come free!

 Here’s what teens have said about past events: